FiorenSt/AutoSourceID-Light/README.md

 ### Train U-Net from scratch

-* Specify paramters of your choice, such as the number of epochs, the layers and the SNR cut-off modifying the file 'U_Net.py'
+* Specify parameters of your choice, such as the number of epochs, the layers and the SNR cut-off modifying the file 'U_Net.py'

 * To train the U-Net without additional changes run:
  ```